ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/desktop-and-laptop/pinebook-pro/neovim.md

 layout: learningpathall
 ---

-## Background

-This section is optional, and is highly dependant on workflow and preference.
-This is just one possible setup, and can be replaced with any other code editor on the Pinebook Pro.
-I am going with Neovim because it is very lightweight and keeps the best parts of Vim while improving on it in many ways.
-It has Lua extensibility built-in while still supporting Vimscript and so is able to be modified beyond what was possible with Vim, but the vast majority of Vim plugins will still work.
+This section is optional, but demonstrates a possible developer setup on the Pinebook Pro with the i3 window manager and Neovim.

+Neovim is lightweight and keeps the best parts of vim and improves it.
+Neovim has Lua extensibility while still supporting Vimscript.
+It's able to go beyond what is possible with vim, and the majority of vim plugins work as expected.

+If you have been curious about Neovim but never used it, this is a good way to try.

-### Example configurations
+## Example configurations

-When opening it for the first time it will look almost exactly like Vim, but here are some examples showing what can be done with it.
-These are far more elaborate than the one I will walk you through, but it's nice to see what is possible:
+When opening Neovim for the first time it will look almost exactly like vim, but it is more customizable.

+Here are some configuration and customization examples demonstrating what is possible.

 * https://github.com/NvChad/NvChad
 * https://github.com/jdhao/nvim-config
 * https://github.com/CosmicNvim/CosmicNvim